GoogleChrome/web.dev/src/site/content/en/blog/bfcache/index.md

-Tools like the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report), that collect and report on the Core Web Vitals metrics will soon be updated to treat bfcache restores as separate page visits in the dataset.
+Tools like the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report), that collect and report on the Core Web Vitals metrics treat bfcache restores as separate page visits in their dataset.

 And while there aren't (yet) dedicated web performance APIs for measuring these metrics after bfcache restores, their values can be approximated using existing